ANiggemann/ANI-Camera-Remote/README.md

 * password = "Remoter12345678" - Set to "" for open access point w/o passwortd
 * webServerPort = 80 - Port for web server
 * triggerPin = 2 - GPIO2 as trigger output
+* startPin = 5 - GPIO5 as start input for timelapse, -1 = deactivate input pin processing
 * default_delayToStart = 0 - Delay in seconds till start of timelapse
 * default_numberOfShots = 10 - Number of shots in timelapse mode
 * default_delayBetweenShots = 5 - Delay between shots in timelapse mode
-* default_autorefresh = 60 - In timelapse mode autorefresh webGUI every 60 seconds, 0 = autorefresh off
+* default_autorefresh = 15 - In timelapse mode autorefresh webGUI every 15 seconds, 0 = autorefresh off

 Why you should choose a NodeMCU over any other ESP8266 device -